muziejus/wandering-rocks/markdown/wanderingrocks.md

 _Ulysses_, after all, has structural similarities to the *Odyssey*, but in the latter, Odysseus is only told about the danger of sailing through the Wandering Rocks.
 He takes his chances, instead, with Scylla and Charybdis.
-As a result, the episode provides Joyce a bit os space in which to play outside the frame of the rest of the novel, which is, of course, already a very forgiving frame.
+As a result, the episode provides Joyce a bit of space in which to play outside the frame of the rest of the novel, which is, of course, already a very forgiving frame.

-Ellmann notes that the episode brings the city of Dublin even more fully into the book by focusing upon it rather than upon Bloom or Stephen,” the two main characters of the novel (452).
+Ellmann notes that the episode brings “the city of Dublin even more fully into the book by focusing upon it rather than upon Bloom or Stephen,” the two main characters of the novel (452).
 In its difference from the rest of the novel on these terms, it also reflects back on the rest of the novel.
-As Gilbert notes, “In its structure and its _technic_ (“labyrinth”) this episode may be regarded as a small-scale model of _Ulysses_ as a whole” (227).
+Gilbert adds, “In its structure and its _technic_ (“labyrinth”) this episode may be regarded as a small-scale model of _Ulysses_ as a whole” (227).

-As a novel-within-a-novel, then,, the episode is broken up into 19 distinct sections.
+As a novel-within-a-novel, then, the episode is broken up into 19 distinct sections.
 Each centers around, more or less, a different character.
 Some move around, with the greatest distance covered in the first and last sections.
 But other characters remain in one place during the course of their section.